 As with all forward foreign exchange contracts there are financial risks.
-Cashflows from foreign exchange forward contracts in 2021-22 are included in the Statement of Comprehensive Income, and where material are shown separately as losses in note 4.3 and as gains in note 2.7.
+Cashflows from foreign exchange forward contracts in 2022-23 are included in the Statement of Comprehensive Income, and where material are shown separately as losses in note 4.3 and as gains in note 2.7.
+Refer to note 5.3 for further information.